wp-plugins/contact-form-7-paypal-add-on/readme.txt

 If you have any problems, questions, or issues please create a support request and we will get back to you quickly.

 WP Plugin is an offical PayPal Partner based in Boulder, Colorado.
-You can visit WP Plugins website as [wpplugin.org](https://wpplugin.org).
+You can visit WP Plugins website at [wpplugin.org](https://wpplugin.org).
 Various trademarks held by their respective owners.

 = Contact Form 7 - PayPal Integration Add-on Features =